 Our competitive advantages:

-We maintain an absolute commitment to helping our clients achieve their investment objectives, while remaining alert to the cyclical nature of real estate opportunities and the wisdom of balancing return potential with risk management.
+Barings maintains an absolute commitment to working with our clients to help them achieve their investment objectives, while remaining alert to the cyclical nature of real estate opportunities and the wisdom of balancing return potential with risk management.

-- We operate on a global platform.
-Our competencies cover a broad spectrum of real estate investment alternatives comprising private and public real estate equity and debt across all major property sectors.
+· We operate on a global platform.
+Our competencies cover a broad spectrum of real estate investment alternatives, comprising private real estate equity and debt across all major property sectors.
 Our breadth of capabilities allows us to respond accordingly to cyclical opportunities as they arise.

-- Research is at the centre of our investment decision-making, from formulating client-specific strategies across real estate, to tactical execution at the portfolio and asset levels.
+· Research is at the center of our investment decision-making, from formulating client-specific strategies across real estate, to tactical execution at the portfolio and asset levels.
 We apply fundamental research of global economics and the capital market forces that drive relative value.

-- Real estate remains dominated by private market relationships and negotiated transactions.
-Our professionals bring years of cycle-tested experience, and our extensive history in real estate debt and equity markets provides a competitive advantage in accessing and negotiating transactions.
+· Real estate remains dominated by private market relationships and negotiated transactions.
+Our locally-based professionals bring years of cycle-tested experience, and our extensive history in real estate debt and equity markets provides a competitive advantage in accessing and negotiating transactions.

 Strategic corporate development

-Barings Real Estate’s long-term strategic business plan represents a careful balance between the institutional appetite for real estate investment and the capacity to effectively execute prudent real estate investment and portfolio management strategies.
-Growth initiatives are undertaken as supported by our focused investment strategies and opportunities, as well as the resources, capacities and competencies of the firm.
-We have consistently and strategically retained our staff to serve our clients and are prepared to grow the business as opportunities develop.
-As such, we have the resources to develop and execute new strategies and products.
-Future growth of the platform will occur as strategic opportunities arise, and we intend to expand our investment offering in response to both new opportunities and investor requirements.
+BRE’s long-term strategic business plan represents a careful balance between the institutional appetite for real estate investment and the effective execution of prudent real estate investment and portfolio management strategies.
+Growth initiatives are undertaken as supported by our proprietary research and focused investment strategies, as well as the resources, capacities and competencies of the firm.
+We have consistently and strategically served our clients and are prepared to grow the business as opportunities develop.
+As a subsidiary of MassMutual, Barings has the resources to develop and execute new strategies and products.
+Future growth of the platform will occur as strategic opportunities arise, and we intend to expand our investment offering in response to compelling opportunities and investor requirements.